| GENERAL INFO (Jump to

 Next target is the old town of Labin.
 I park on the central square, and walk around.
 Here should be a fortress, but unless it is the real demolished ruin I find, I missed it.
 I have to admit: I'm not really looking that hard.
 I find the central church on the peak of the little mountain, and one can climb to the top of the 37 meter high tower.
 From here, there are a great view to the rest of the town, the Mediterranean sea and a lot of green hills or mountains.

-who have a campsite.
+which have a campsite.
 I drop the car, and head down to the little port and

 beach.
 Not much is happening, but it is a nice place.
 Then it is home to